Perth Thundersticks: Uniform

 The club colours are WA's traditional colours, black, gold and white.

 Home stadium

 Perth Thundersticks are based out of the Perth Hockey Stadium in Western Australia's capital city, Perth.
 The stadium has a capacity of 6,000 spectators.

 Throughout the Hockey One league, Perth Thundersticks will play a number of home games at the stadium.

 Teams

 Men's team

 Details and team rosters to be confirmed.

 Women's team

-Details and team rosters to be confirmed.
+The following players were named in the women's squad for the 2023 season.